 Any drilling or production optimisation / well workover expenses have been classified under production operations.
-During the period, Bounty also expended \$81,000 (December 2022 HY: \$77,000) on other development operations.
+During the period Bounty incurred \$436,000 on well site restoration and rehabilitation of relinquished development operations.

-Bounty had one (1) well from prior period drilling awaiting tie-in and all other cased oil discovery wells from 2023 were close to tie in or on production in the period from July 2023 to the end of the reporting period.
+Bounty had one (1) well from prior period drilling awaiting tie-in and all other cased oil discovery wells from the prior full-year were tied in or on production in the period from July 2024 to the end of the reporting period.

-At the end of 2023 the Block operator; Santos Limited; was evaluating proposals for development and appraisal wells at several locations in the Block as well as installing new production infrastructure.
+At the end of 2024 the Block operator; Santos Limited; was evaluating proposals for development and oil appraisal wells at several locations in the Naccowlah Block as well as installing new environment and production infrastructure.

-During the period Bounty held 100% of the Alton Block JV (including the Alton Oilfield) Surat Basin, SE Queensland and an 81.75% interest in the surrounding PL 2 Alton Kooroon JV Blocks A and B. It held other development permits in the Surat Basin and is undertaking reservoir studies and well integrity system work as a prelude to commencing oil production from the Alton area in the 2024 period.
+During the period Bounty held 100% of the Alton Block JV (including the Alton Oilfield) Surat Basin, SE Queensland and an 81.75% interest in the surrounding PL 2 Alton Kooroon JV Blocks A and B. It held other development permits in the Surat Basin and is undertaking reservoir studies and well integrity system work as a prelude to commencing oil production from the Alton area in 2025.